PercaysoRecruitment/front-end-task-1-individual-Suzi-Clark/plan/plan.md

 # Plan

-- install next, react, typescript, mocha, chai, sinon(?)
+- install next, react, typescript, mocha, chai, sinon(?) ✅
-- sort test script and typescript config
+- sort test script and typescript config ✅
-- plan out React components (excalidraw) & state
+- plan out React components (excalidraw) & state ✅
-- set up file and folder structure
+- set up file and folder structure ✅
 - create a test for a component (mocha/chai/sinon) then work on code and back to tests etc.

+        - GameBoard
+        - GameButton
+        - Index Page
+        - EndGame

 - Go component by component doing that and rendering them on the page as I go
 - research github actions
 - try to automate tests with GitHub Actions